-A limited ferry service now operates on a Sunday between North Uist and Harris (Air services also operate)
+A limited ferry service now operates on a Sunday between the mainland and North Uist and Harris (Air services also operate)

-As of 20th July 2009, There is a Sunday Ferry service between Ullapool and Stornoway.
+As of 20th July 2009, there is now a Sunday Ferry service between Ullapool and Stornoway.

 Some Bed and Breakfasts do not take visitors on a Sunday and so care must be taken to ask the right questions when booking